rsharrer/Generic_WP_Framework/README.md

  * New CSS for Primary Navigation, it wasn't style agnostic enough for my taste.
 Now allows infinite amount of depth
 * V:0.9.71 1/15/14
  * Reverted Menu CSS back to previous version, will return to it another time.
+* V:0.9.75 1/15/14
+ * New CSS for Primary Navigation, works better than all previous versions!
+ * Theme Customizer Option - Adjusted the loop to acually switch between full and excerpt

 ### Generic Framework is built with the following resources: